 There are myriad options, but the key is to keep your carbs low and your fat intake high.

 Include things like meat, fish, poultry, eggs, leafy greens, other non-starchy vegetables, berries, nuts, cheeses, avocados, coconut oil, olive oil, and butter.

 That’s not a complete list obviously, but that should give you quite a few options to consider.

-You’ll probably need to increase your salt intake as well, because once your insulin level drops you’ll be peeing out more salt than before.
+By the way, you’ll probably need to increase your salt intake on keto as well, because once your insulin level drops you’ll be peeing out more salt than before.

 Don’t Be Afraid of Dietary Fat!

 Women in particular tend to be scared of eating high-fat foods, because they think it’ll make them fat.